andrewmolyuk/eslint-plugin-vue-modular/docs/rules/feature-imports-from-shared-only.md

 This rule flags imports originating from feature code that reference other features (for example `src/features/payments/utils/api.js`).
 Keeping cross-feature dependencies routed through the `shared/` layer reduces coupling and prevents consumers from depending on implementation details inside other features.

 The rule inspects file paths containing the configured `features` segment (default: `src/features`).
 Import specifiers are resolved and analyzed; relative imports are resolved against the current file so `../../payments/...` correctly identifies the `payments` feature.
-Virtual filenames and test files are ignored.
+Virtual filenames are ignored.

 ## Options